Photo / Video Gallery

 Robert Xavier Rodríguez was born on June 28, 1946 in San Antonio, Texas.
 He studied composition with Hunter Johnson, Halsey Stevens, Jacob Druckman, and Nadia Boulanger.
 He gained international recognition in 1971 when awarded the Prix de Composition Musicale Prince Pierre de Monaco by Prince Rainier and Princess Grace at the Palais Princier in Monte Carlo.
 Other honors include the Prix Lili Boulanger, a Guggenheim Fellowship, four National Endowment for the Arts grants, and the Goddard Lieberson Award from the American Academy and Institute of Arts and Letters.

 Rodríguez’s music embraces all genres and often combines Medieval, Renaissance, and Baroque techniques with ethnic and contemporary materials.
 He has had particular success with his operas.
 His most recent, the one-act comedy La Curandera, has been produced in Colorado, California, and Texas.
 Frida, had acclaimed productions at the American Music Theatre Festival, The American Repertory Theatre in Boston, the Brooklyn Academy’s Next Wave Festival, Vienna Schauspielhaus, Theater Nordhausen in Germany, Mexico’s Jalisco Filharmonica, and the Houston Grand Opera.
 Rodríguez’s children’s opera Monkey See, Monkey Do is one of the most frequently performed contemporary operas in the US, with over 2000 performances to date.
+For more information about Robert Xavier Rodríguez, CLICK HERE

 Sung in both Spanish and English, Frida is the story of renowned Mexican artist Frida Kahlo, wife of the country’s great muralist Diego Riviera.
-Her tortured life unfolds in a flowing succession of scenes, acted and sung by three woman and three men in a variety of guises – masked or plain-faced and as two- or three-dimensional puppets; shadow puppets and projections are also involved.
+Her tortured life unfolds in a flowing succession of scenes, acted and sung by two woman and two men in a variety of guises – masked or plain-faced and as two- or three-dimensional puppets; shadow puppets and projections are also involved.
 Diego’s preoccupation with art and other women shrivel Frida’s soul and her demands for love drain him; they need one another desperately.
 Divorce is imminent.
 Frida’s health deteriorates; only painting permits emotional release, translating her agonies into a series of canvases.
 Her fate is to live alone, engulfed by pain, but her paintings live forever, reflecting hidden dreams and inspiring courage to transcend conventional boundaries.

 Mexico City 1923.
 Frida at the National Preparatory School, learns what death looks like and the revolution comes to an end.